Updated: Feb 23

 “I like to think of myself not as an activist, but as a community organizer,” said Davis.
 “Activism can sometimes seem very individualistic.”

-Davis is one of the founding members and coordinator of Black Appalachian Young and Rising, or BAYR, a program Davis said he created to address the lack of black youth leadership in Appalachia.
+Davis is one of the founding members and coordinators of Black Appalachian Young and Rising, a program Davis said he created to address the lack of Black youth leadership in Appalachia.
 The program is relatively new and held its first official gathering in November 2019.

-BAYR was the brainchild of Davis.
-He began putting the idea together after being selected for the steering committee of the Stay Together Appalachian Youth Project, or The STAY Project.
+Davis began putting the idea for BAYR together after being selected for the steering committee of the Stay Together Appalachian Youth Project.
 According to its website, The STAY Project is “a network of young people, aged 14-30, who are committed to supporting one another to make Appalachia a place we can and want to STAY.”

 “Most of the founding members of Black Appalachian Young and Rising were actually members of STAY or became members of STAY,” said Sydney Underwood, a founding member of BAYR.

-Davis joined The STAY Project in 2018 after attending the STAY Summer Institute, a yearly gathering held by the STAY Project, after being asked to come by STAY Project Coordinator Lou Murray.
+Davis joined The STAY Project in 2018 after attending the STAY Summer Institute, a yearly gathering held by the STAY Project, after being asked to come by STAY Project Coordinator Lou Murrey.

 “I was like, ‘I will literally pay your way.
 Come.’
-Because I saw that he was super passionate,” said Murray.
+Because I saw that he was super passionate,” said Murrey.

 After attending the STAY Summer Institute, Davis knew he belonged in the STAY project.